colinoflynn/raymarine-axiom-rescue/README.md

 SIG="$(echo -n $MAGIC$FSIZE| cat - $1 | sha256sum - | cut -d' ' -f1)"
 echo "SIG_Checksum=${SIG}"
 ```
+Executing the script recommended to use Linux OS like Ubuntu Desktop:

+1. Create sig.sh from above
+2. make script executable sudo chmod +x sig.sh
+3. Run script with image file input value of the original image to validate the key is correct and compare md5sum and signature in the current manifest.md5sum:
+4. sudo ./sig.sh raymarine_axiom_upgrade-4.00.85.img
+5. Once validated run script on new image file and record the new Size,Md5sum and signature and update manifest.md5sum with find and replace ensuring the values are in "quotes".

 I *highly* recommend running the script with the old version of the image file and making sure you get the one that agrees with the manifest file.